sergioolles/Weathable/README.md

 Weathable is a developed and finished project, providing a reliable solution for outfit recommendations based on local weather conditions.
 It is fully functional and ready for use.

-### 🧩 Next Steps for Developers
+### 🧩 Next Steps

-While Weathable is complete, there are several exciting enhancements that developers can consider for future iterations:
+While Weathable is complete, there are several exciting enhancements that can be considered for future iterations:

 - **Adding Other Categories:** Expand the clothing categories to include winter and summer accessories, hats, and more, providing users with even more outfit choices.